supannikar/nitest/README.md

  - id : Todo id
  - subject : Subject of todo
- - content : The detail of todo
+ - detail : The detail of todo
  - status : Status of todo.
 We prefer 2 statuses (Done and Pending)

 Database setup
 --------------------------------
 This API we are using MySQL as database and also liquibase are helping for creating a table.

 Run this command for creating database:

 ```create database todo character set utf8;```